Lasseb200/P3/README.md

   2. Run the absorption calculation.
 ## Finite element method
 ### Pulse expansion:
-  1. Ensure that files nrau.m, nrag.m, niau.m and niag.m are installed and visible in matlab folder.
+  1. Ensure that files nrau.m, nrag.m, niau.m and niag.m are installed and visible in the MATLAB folder.
   2. Run the 3D model for either spheres, rods or prisms.
   3. Run the absorption calculation.
 Make sure that the data from the 3D models hasn't been cleared.